-With the most unpredictable general election for 50 years barely two months away, the chances are we could very soon have a new pensions minister, with new ideas and a new approach to retirement saving.
-The outgoing administration should be applauded for its good work on auto enrolment, transparency and governance, but there are a number of pressing issues that should figure on the new minister’s to do list.
+With the most unpredictable general election for 50 years looming large on the horizon, the chances are we could soon have a new pensions minister, with new ideas and a new approach to retirement saving.
+The outgoing administration should be applauded for good work on auto enrolment, transparency and governance, but there are a number of pressing issues that should figure on the new minister’s to do list.

 Top of the list has to be a determination to increase contributions beyond 8% of band earnings to a level that will give workers a realistic chance of a comfortable retirement.

 Firstly, we believe 8% should mean just that – 8% of all earnings, and not just earnings above £5,772.
 The ‘qualifying earnings’ approach is not only potentially misleading – many people doubtless assume they are contributing 8% of their entire salary – but also hits low earners, women in particular, disproportionately.
 For someone on £10,000 a year, 8% of band earnings actually means 3.4% of salary.
 So when they come to retire they will have saved less than half of what they may have expected.
 An urgent priority for the new pensions minister should be the removal of the qualifying earnings approach, with contributions instead based on all earnings.

 The current system is also excluding too many people from auto enrolment altogether.
 While 5.1m workers had been auto enrolled into pensions by the end of January, an almost identical number have been excluded from pension saving, mostly on the grounds that they do not earn enough to qualify.

 By restricting auto enrolment to those earning at least £10,000, the rules exclude millions of low paid workers, particularly women, who earn less than that, even if they have several jobs that together add up to more than £10,000.
 To address this unfairness, the trigger for being included in auto enrolment should be linked to the threshold for National Insurance contributions lower earnings limit, currently £5,772.